lotabout/zlex/Process.md

 expressions is much.
 However, we can change the behavior of `OR` to reduce the creation of new states.
 NOT doing this for now.

+Next: trying to covert NFA machine to DFA machine.
+- [ ] convert NFA machine to DFA machine.

 ### Jan 20 2015
 Before implementing the interpretation of NFA, I found some bugs or limitation of the design of the textbook.